Blog

 4 Types of Decision Engines and Their Applications

-Below is an overview of the main categories that define today’s decision-engine landscape, along with their practical use cases and unique strengths.
+Below is an overview of the main categories that define the decision engine landscape in 2026, along with their practical use cases and unique strengths.

 1. Rule-Based or Business Rules Engines (BREs)